Tag: hockey penalties

 Short Answer

-A bench minor is a two-minute penalty assessed against a team rather than an individual player, and it is served by any player currently on the ice.
+A bench minor is a 2-minute team penalty given for infractions committed by the team or coaching staff, served by a player on the ice.

 Full Explanation